My Dog is Aggressive Towards Visitors. How do I stop him?

-Offer a safe space for your dog
+Offer a safe space for your dog.

 Put him on a leash

-Now, if your dog bites on visitor’s feet and won’t stop, it is time to take action.
-You should be concerned because it is usually not in a gentle manner.
+Now, if your dog bites on the visitor’s feet and won’t stop, it is time to take action.
+It would be best if you were concerned because it is usually not in a gentle manner.
 You can put him on a leash whenever you have guests over.
-This way, you are going to be able to stop your dog from reaching to your visitors aggressively.
+This way, you can stop your dog from reaching your visitors aggressively.

 Train him commands

-Exercise your dogs
+Exercise your dog